 The MySQL server running the routine being debugged can be any MySQL server version after 5.0, and running on any supported platform.

-We recommend always running debug sessions on test and development servers, rather than against a MySQL production server, because debugging can cause temporary performance issues or even deadlocks.
-The instrumented versions of the routines being debugged use locks, that the rest of the production code may not be aware of.
+Always run debug sessions on test and development servers, rather than against a MySQL production server, because debugging can cause temporary performance issues or even deadlocks.
+The instrumented versions of the routines being debugged use locks that might not pertain to the rest of the production code.